1. InterNations

 The international NPO Svetlana (39) works for has specialized in medical aid, and she knows how hard it is to get a position in one of their local field offices.
 “Our jobs aren’t just for any student who somehow wants to do volunteer work abroad.
 It’s demanding and we only accept graduates from the relevant fields, such as medicine, nursing, health studies, or social work,” she explains.

-Apart from these opportunities for volunteer work abroad, Svetlana’s organization offers high positions in their field offices and HQ, which are usually paid full-time jobs.
-They allow employees to make an impact and implement positive change.
+Apart from these opportunities, Svetlana’s organization offers high positions - usually paid full-time jobs - in their field offices and HQ.
+They allow employees to make an impact and bring about positive change.
 However, only very few of these employment opportunities are short-term or entry-level positions.

 Qualifications and Commitment